GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 There are times where the headers will show a  warning message "Provisional headers are shown...".

-1. It could be due to the request not sent over the network (served from a local cache), which doesn’t store the original request headers.
+1. It could be due to the request not sent over the network (served from a local cache), which doesn't store the original request headers.
 In this case, you can [disable caching](#disable-cache) to see the full request headers.
-  {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/AQfq69qS2Ig6lT9Y7vcc.png", alt="ALT_TEXT_HERE", width="800", height="517" %}
+  {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/AQfq69qS2Ig6lT9Y7vcc.png", alt="Provisional headers warning message", width="800", height="517" %}

 2. It could also be due to the network resource not valid (e.g. Try `fetch("https://jec.fyi.com/unknown-url/")` in the Console).
 DevTools could also display only provisional header due to security reasons.
-  {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/xMKUHQxXLiRDiiUTol5J.png", alt="ALT_TEXT_HERE", width="800", height="517" %}
+  {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/xMKUHQxXLiRDiiUTol5J.png", alt="Provisional headers warning message", width="800", height="517" %}

 ### View query string parameters {: #query-string }